 As luck would have it, my doctor was on vacation.
 So I ended up seeing the doctor on call who lanced that sucker and put me on a massive dose of antibiotics.

-April 2011 – surgery #1.
 The doctor removed a dime sized growth from just below my tailbone.
-It has managed to wrap itself all around my poor tailbone to boot.
+It had managed to wrap itself all around my poor tailbone to boot.
 He stitched me back up, told me not to sit for a good long while, and put me on more antibiotics.
 We were hopeful that this would take care of my tail.
 But no – it only created Frankenbutt.

 One year later and my tail was back in action.
 This time, I hit it hard with every natural remedy under the sun.
 Oregano oil, turmeric, castor oil packs, Thyme essential oil, gobs and gobs of magnesium baths, and a million other holistic remedies.
 I could feel the growth.
 It was a lot bigger this time and it seemed to be constantly infected.
 I lived with it for another year and a half and then, three years to the day when it first abscessed, all heck broke loose again!